Immutable Log Storage as a Service on Private and Public Blockchains

 We show a distribution of processing times for SB block in Figure~\ref{fig:Ethereum_density_estimtes}.
 Eyeballing of the distributions suggests that the lower the gas price is, the more SB blocks have higher processing time ($> 32$ seconds), even though the difference is not dramatic.
 Based on Kolmogorov-Smirnov test, the distribution of $g = 20$ case differs significantly ($p$-value $< 0.001$) from the cases when $g=9$ or $g=6$.
 However, the difference between $g=6$ and $g=9$ cases is less pronounced: $p$-value $\approx 0.08$.
 We were anticipating a stronger difference between all three cases; probably our usage of the test network rather than a production one lead to this anemic difference.

 The Ethereum production network strives to keep the average processing time of a transaction at $\approx$ 15 seconds~\cite{etherscan}.
-As mentioned above, we observe an average of 23 seconds and the median of 20 seconds, making it close to the target (even on the test network).
+As shown in Table~\ref{tab:summary_stats}, we observe an average of 23 seconds and the median of 20 seconds, making it close to the target (even on the test network).
 Essentially, our findings show that the network has enough capacity to ``absorb'' the changes in our workload even in the intense cases, such as $tps = 100$ and $n=1$.
 However, in rare cases, the processing time is high: out of 3089 processed SBs, 5 (0.16\%) had been processed in between 3 and 5 minutes, and 1 (0.03\%) in 23 minutes.
 As we can see, these cases are rare, but they do exist and we have to be aware of such events.